 "The buddy system helps.
 It makes you have an automatic friend."

 (Service child, secondary school)

-Emerging practice Developing practice Embedding practice Schools with emerging practice will be actively reflecting on their activity and may be implementing actions to enhance their support, but to a small extent Schools with developing practice will be addressing this principle to a good extent, but this may be partial or yet to be enhanced through regular monitoring and evaluation Schools with embedding practice will fully address this principle with well- established work that is routinely monitored and evaluated and showing evidence of impact 12
+Emerging practice Developing practice Embedding practice Schools with emerging Schools with Schools with

+Schools with emerging practice will be actively reflecting on their activity and may be implementing actions to enhance their support, but to a small extent

+developing practice

+will be addressing this

+principle to a good

+extent, but this may

+be partial or yet to

+be enhanced through

+regular monitoring and

+evaluation

+embedding practice

+will fully address this

+principle with wellestablished work that is

+routinely monitored and

+evaluated and showing

+evidence of impact